VennapusaManoj1998/Building-a-Scalable-Spotify-Data-Pipeline-with-Snowflake-AWS-and-Python/Readme.txt

+SPOTIFY Data Pipeline Using SNOWFLAKE, AWS and PYTHON

 Imagine a symphony of data flowing seamlessly from the world of Spotify into the cloud, orchestrated by the magic of Python and the power of AWS and Snowflake.
 In this project, I designed and implemented an ETL (Extract, Transform, Load) pipeline that harmoniously blends the artistry of music with the precision of data processing.